soyuz43/DreamTracker/README.md

 ## 👤 About the Developer

-DreamTracker is a capstone project by \[Your Name], built to explore the intersection of introspection, mental health, and digital design.
+DreamTracker is a capstone project by William Stetar, built to explore the intersection of introspection, mental health, and digital design.
 It reflects a deep interest in how technology can serve—not distract—its users.

 ---